KorySchneider/tab/readme.md

 ### Why

-To get places on the web faster.
+To get places on the web faster, with less distraction.

 ### How